Bitcoin Is Only Good For Crooks, Say Four Nobel Prize-Winning Economists

 Bitcoin advocates dismiss the virulent anti-crypto sentiment, saying digital assets are the wave of the future because you can’t stop progress.

 Many point out that there was similar apprehension when the internet first launched.
 Same with credit cards and e-commerce businesses such as Amazon.
 Who would have thought that so many people would buy clothes, household appliances, electronics, and even groceries online?
-Yet that’s now the norm, in many parts of the world.
+Yet that’s now the norm in many parts of the world.

-Tech billionaire Tim Draper, an avowed crypto evangelist, says bitcoin is “bigger than the internet” and it’s going to take over the world.
+Tech billionaire Tim Draper, an avowed crypto evangelist, says bitcoin is “bigger than the internet” and it’s going to take over the world, so haters can step off.

 “This is bigger than the internet,” Draper said.
 “It’s bigger than the Iron Age, the Renaissance.
 It’s bigger than the Industrial Revolution.
 This affects the entire world and it’s going to be affected in a faster and more prevalent way than you ever imagined.”
 So who’s right?
 Time will tell.